0-soul/RANE-ANE./README.md

 Manhwa/webtoon >* predatory marriage, serena serenity, cry or better yet beg, itmtwu.

-Music{artist} >* enhypen, katseye, Rocco, KIDO3008, kendrick lamar (lately into deftones & slipknot!!)
+Music{artist} >* enhypen, katseye, Rocco, KIDO3008, lately into deftones !!

-I'm actually awkward at first but trust, im acc a freak ://.. please do cuds/int if you saw me on pt! i don't bite...
+I'm actually awkward at first but trust, im a freak ://.. please do cuds/int freely if you saw me on pt! i don't bite...